-Care and Maintenance of Bamboo (same as wood flooring)Sweeping with soft bristle broom or vacuuming with soft floor attachment.
-Use a professional wood floor cleaning product such as Bona Kemi hardwood floor cleaner.
+Care and Maintenance of Bamboo (same as hardwood flooring)Sweeping with soft bristle broom or vacuuming with soft floor attachment.
+Use a professional hardwood floor cleaning product such as Bona Kemi hardwood floor cleaner.
 Use furniture glides on moveable furniture.

 Luxury Vinyl flooring is an amazing material if you’re looking for something that is both a great value and long lasting.
 It is softer under foot than ceramic tile and wood, which makes it a great choice in kitchens where you’ll spend a lot of time standing.

 Its ability to hold up under the harshest of conditions is why it is used frequently in commercial settings.
 Breakthroughs in digital printing allow manufacturers to create the look of expensive wood floors with stunning realism at a fraction of the cost of the real material.

 Another huge benefit of using Luxury Vinyl flooring is the easy maintenance.
 It is highly water and stain-resistant.
 You will only have to sweep up dirt and debris periodically.
 If you need a deeper clean, you only need to use a damp mop.
 Follow all manufacture cleaning instructions.
 We sell the best brands of Luxury Vinyl flooring available.
 Call or stop in today to see our entire selection!